JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v12`:
+  - Adds multipart/form-data as a content type in the API client.
 - `v11`:
   - Adds a Django model for users which are identified via email address, instead of a username.
 - `v10`: